 Coupled with hiding the login page in Step 3 above, this will hugely reduce the problems you have with repeated login attempts from hackers.

 Thought you had more work to do?
-Nope, take a break and apply a grin – you’re now more secure than the vaaassst majority of WordPress websites out there.
+Nope, take a break and apply a smile – you’re now more secure than the vast majority of WordPress websites out there.

 If you actually took action on each of these steps you now have a website that is much safer than it was 30 minutes ago.

-You can of further by configuring a robust security plugin like Wordfence but of course that would take more than 30 minutes and make the title of this post inaccurate!
+You can, of course, go further by configuring a robust security setup like Sucuri.
+But that would take more than 30 minutes and make the title of this post a lie!

 Do you have any tips of your own to share?
 Have you tried ours?
 Tell us more in the comments.

 No website can be guaranteed 100% secure.
-Your website host, software and bad luck are all elements of your setup and the best plan is to have regular updates and backups and to plan for when you might need them.
+Your website host, software and unique configuration are all elements of your setup.
+The best plan is to have regular updates and backups and to plan for when you might need them.

-This guide is just that - a guide - and WPStrands cannot be held responsible for any problems you have with your website as a result of following the advice in this guide.
+This article is just a guide and WPStrands cannot be held responsible for any problems you have with your website as a result of following the advice on our site.

-But if you do encounter problems, we will certainly try to help - just contact us.
+That said, if you do encounter problems, we can certainly help – just contact us.

 Also published on Medium.